bioidiap/bob.learn.libsvm/doc/c_cpp_api.rst

       .. note::

-         This method is typically only used by the respective :cpp:class`bob::learn::libsvm::Trainer` as it requires the creation of the object ``svm_model``.
+         This method is typically only used by the respective :cpp:class:`bob::learn::libsvm::Trainer` as it requires the creation of the object ``svm_model``.
 You can still make use of it if you decide to implement the model instantiation yourself.